|Port Vila Vanuatu | Port Vila Resorts | Worawia Resort|

 |Page: Vanuatu Islands - Tropical Island Archipelago|

-Large Vanuatu islands like Efate and Santo have become destinations unto themselves.
-But there's a plethora of other islands to explore in this 80+ island archipelago.
-These can be usually explored by air and cruises.
+Large Vanuatu islands like Efate and Espiritu Santo have become destinations unto themselves.
+But there is a plethora of other islands in Vanuatu worth exploring in this 80+ island archipelago.
+These can be usually explored by air (via island hopping domestic flights) and day and night cruises.

 Each of Vanuatu islands is a beautiful paradise just waiting to be explored.
 Some of the most popular islands are Moso island with Havanna Harbour, Tanna island with Mt Yasur volcano, and Santo island with diving wrecks.

 Ambae Island - This small island off the large Santo island served as the inspiration for James Michener's famous book, The Tales of South Pacific.
 It's a great place for hiking and walking, whose close proximity to Santo makes is an easily accessible island destination.

 Ambrym Island - This volcanic island has long been one of the star islands in Vanuatu archipelago with its two volcanoes - Benbow and Marum.
 The island is also famous for sorcery and magic, as well as woodcarving and Rom dances.

 Aneityum Island - Located at the southernmost end of Vanuatu islands archipelago.
 It's also known as Anatom or Keamu.
 Home to two volanoes, Aneityum is accessed via an airstrip on it neighbouring tiny Inyeug island.

 Efate Island - Named Sandwich island (after Lord Sandwich) by Captain James Cook, Efate island was probably settled some 3,500 years ago by Lapita people.
 They named it Efate, meaning 'a place where we will settle'.